Codecademy/docs/content/open-source/concepts/open-source-software/open-source-software.md

 ## Examples

-Some examples of OSS softwares (along with their license and release year) include the following:
+Some examples of OSS software (along with their license and release year) include the following:

 |                                   Software Name                                    |             License              |            Release Year            | Description                                                                                                                                                                                                                                  |
 | :--------------------------------------------------------------------------------: | :------------------------------: | :--------------------------------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |